 I agreed that given their needs, they were definitely candidates to “build-it” rather than “buy-it” but what Simba offers is a third option that falls between the two extremes.
 Microsoft’s ODBC SDK is a low-level C language API and a full, commercial implementation built with this API is a major undertaking, with low level data checks, sequence checks and error reporting needed.
 It also assumes that you have a database engine that supports SQL and provides at least basic relational database functions.
 Our SimbaEngine ODBC SDK is actually complementary to Microsoft’s, it is a higher-level SDK that makes it easy for you to build a driver to the Microsoft ODBC specification.
 If your data is stored in flat files or a non-relational format, we also include a SQL Engine to provide the SQL processing required for ODBC.

 Since this is quite a common question for us (although I have to admit, it’s the first time I’ve been asked over wine & cheese…), we have a white paper that goes into more detail, so I sent them a link to it and I thought it would be worth sharing the story here as well.
-Here’s the link if you’re curious to learn more: http://www.simba.com/docs/Using-SimbaEngine-ODBC-SDK-vs-Microsoft-ODBC-SDK.pdf
+You can learn more here: https://cdn.simba.com/wp-content/uploads/2016/06/Using-SimbaEngine-ODBC-SDK-vs-Microsoft-ODBC-SDK.pdf